hyundonk/amazon-opensearch-ingestion-with-fluent-bit/README.md

 # amazon-opensearch-ingestion-with-fluent-bit
-Demos on how to configure fluent-bit for Amazon Opensearch Ingestion
+Demos on how to configure fluent-bit for Amazon Opensearch Ingestion.
+Please note that code in this repo is intended for demo purpose and not for production workload.